HDrizzle/stack_machine/hardware_docs/vector_graphics_unit.md

 		{name: "Sprite memory read", wave: "l..h.............l.............................."},
 		{name: "Sprite memory write safe", wave: "hl...............h.............................l"}, {name: "Beam enable", wave: "h.l..............h.............................."},
+		{name: "Toggle line end", wave: "l...............h.l.......h.l..................."},

 	],
 	edge: ["c~>b Disabled sprite", "d~>e", "i~>h", "d~>g", "k~>j", "a Not needed"]
 }
 ```

+## Determining which end vector to update

+Since the analog LERP is a triangle wave, each consecutive line/point should update one of the start/end vectors (the opposite one to where the LERP signal is).
+The vector to update will be controlled by an SR latch which will be explicitly set by the analog circuit (two very short signals, one for set, one for reset).
+The CRT circuit's pulses will be sent when the LERP signal crosses the halfway point.
+It will also be toggled right before both of the first two points of each sprite ("Toggle line end") by the digital timing.

 ## Analog stuff